scope.yml

 # Comment out an array entry to disable the category.
 If you comment

-# out `metric > watch` entirely, the default metric watch list will be
+# out `metric > watch` entirely, AppScope will use the default metric

 #